jkk/cantata/README.md

 Arguments: `[ds q & opts]`

-Executes a query against data source in a single round-trip.
+Executes a query against data source.
 The query can be one of the following:

 * Query map/vector - see above for format
 * PreparedQuery record - see `prepare-query`